Aloja/aloja-ml/README.md

 ### Files

-* **aloja.r** Contains the main scripting R snippets for running experiments.
-A scrapboard for experimentation.
-* **aloja\_calls.r** Contains the main scripting R snippets, in a more "procedure call" formatting.
-Used for testing functions before including them in aloja_cli.r.
-* **aloja_cli.r** A wrapper to call functions and run experiments from command line.
-* **functions.r** The library with all the ALOJA functions, like learning methods and data-set treatments, called from aloja.r, aloja\_calls.r, aloja\_cli.r
+* **functions.r** The library with all the ALOJA functions, like learning methods and data-set treatments, called from the diverse scripts and interfaces.
+You can call this file directly using "devtools" package and "source\_url()".
+* **functions-azml.r** The library with all the ALOJA functions, adapted for be called from Microsoft AzureML.
+* **models.r** Some implemented models (e.g. RPart+PolyReg Trees) to be tested in ALOJA-ML.
+* **aloja_cli.r** The wrapper/interface to call functions and run experiments from command line.
+* **aloja.r** Scrapboard file for experimenting with functions.r.
+Contains R scripting and snippets for running experiments.
+* **aloja\_calls.r** Contains example commands for calling functions.r, in a more "procedure call" formatting \[Function\_name, Params\]
 * **aloja-dataset.csv** Contains the example dataset
 * **Directories** Contain the dataset partitions, recodifications and plots for each specific experiment or test